-We were recently awarded a product certification from Digital Promise called the Research-Based Design Product Certification where our pedagogy, theory of action and methods were put under scrutiny to determine if our approach to using constructionism as a foundation for learning meets the rigor needed to help close the digital learning gap for today’s students.
+We were recently awarded a product certification from Digital Promise called the Research-Based Design Product Certification, where our pedagogy, theory of action, and methods were put under scrutiny to determine if our approach to using constructionism as a foundation for learning meets the rigor needed to help close the digital learning gap for today’s students.
 If you want to learn more about our pedagogical approach and methods, you can see and download our Curriculum Development Process to learn more.

-Seymour Papert once said that constructionism “presents a grander vision of an educational system in which technology is used not in the form of machines for processing children, but as something the child himself will learn to manipulate, to extend, to apply to projects, thereby gaining a greater and more articulate mastery of the world, a sense of the power of applied knowledge and self-confidently realistic image of himself as an intellectual agent.”
+Seymour Papert once said that constructionism “presents a grander vision of an educational system in which technology is used not in the form of machines for processing children, but as something the child himself will learn to manipulate, to extend, to apply to projects, thereby gaining a greater and more articulate mastery of the world, a sense of the power of applied knowledge and self-confidently realistic image of himself as an intelligent agent.”